jaredszajkowski/jaredszajkowski.github.io/content/post/cleaning-bloomberg-excel-export/index.md

     pass
 ```

 For some data records, the volume column does not exist.
-Therefore, we "try", and if it fails with a KeyError, then we assume the "PX_VOLUME" column does not exist, and just "pass" to move on.
+Therefore, we `try`, and if it fails with a `KeyError`, then we assume the "PX_VOLUME" column does not exist, and just `pass` to move on.

 Now, running: